akshatgarg7/Just-In-Time-Detection-of-Unknown-Classes-Using-Deep-Learning/README.md

 Before ruinning the code install requirements.txt by running following command in terminal <br>```pip install -r requirements.txt ``` <br>

-After installing packages you want run siamese network in jupyter notebook.

 To download the data please click the [Link](https://www.kaggle.com/datasets/moltean/fruits)

+After installing packages and dowloading the dataset you can run siamese network in jupyter notebook.